 When this happens and someone has a hard time ceasing their drug use, it should be considered an issue of the utmost significance, and help should be sought out.
 When this happens, it is only natural to assume that someone needs to attend treatment and go through intensive care to get better; this couldn’t be farther from the truth.

-Yes, treatment is imperative, there’s no doubt about that.
-But just as no individual is a carbon copy of the other, no treatment plan is meant for every single individual.
-Individualized care is important, and holistic treatment is a part of that method.
+Yes, seeking substance abuse treatment programs at a rehab center is imperative, there’s no doubt about that.
+But just as no individual is a carbon copy of the other, no substance abuse treatment plan is meant for every single individual.
+Individualized care is important, and holistic treatment at a rehab center is a part of that method.

 Substance use disorder is extremely dangerous and potentially fatal.
 Some may believe that they have their drug use under control and that there is nothing to worry about, which makes it difficult to understand when treatment is necessary.
 The fact remains: drug abuse is a dangerous road to travel.